hillarykoch/pGMCM/README.md

     *   GCC: [see here, for example](https://www.gnu.org/software/gcc/projects/cxx-status.html#cxx11)
     *   clang: [see here](http://clang.llvm.org/cxx_status.html)

-3. The Julia programming language, version >= 1.0:
+3. You also need a more recent version of the Julia programming language, version >= 1.0:
     *   Download Julia [here](https://julialang.org/downloads/)
     *   Or, if you have Homebrew, from the terminal you can type
     ```console